aer0ss/aerofs/docs/how-to/get_started.md

 `nodm` means "no daemon monitor."
 It asks the UI not to take ownership of the daemon process.
 The next time the UI launches it will not restart the daemon.

+## Serve web files properly

+By default, the VM uses its own copy of all the web files.
+This means that you can't see any changes to the website without restarting the entire web service.
+To fix this:

+    lp-ssh
+    cd /opt/web
+    sudo mv web web.back
+    sudo ln -s /mnt/aerofs/src/web/web web

+This replaces the VM's web folder with a symlink to the web folder in your repo.
+Now you can see e.g. CSS changes automatically appear, without having to restart anything.

 ## Sign up accounts in local prod

 For easy signup you can use signup tool: